Balrajggoudkalal/Cloned-from-gitlab/README.md

 ### 1. Install GitBash

+`MAC and Linux Users can ignore this installation`

 Download the GitBash from https://git-scm.com/downloads and install it with default options

 Then,

 Open the GitBash and run the following commands.
+But Mac and Linux Users can use `Terminal` to run these commands.

 `$ ssh-keygen -f devops `   <- You will be asked to enter Passphrase prompt , But just hit ENTER.